 In general, your New York itemized deductions are computed using the federal rules as they existed prior to the changes made to the Internal Revenue Code (IRC) by the Tax Cuts and Jobs Act (Public Law 115-97).

 We briefly describe the difference between federal and New York State itemized deduction rules below.
-In addition, we provide links to specific 2017 and 2018 Internal Revenue Service (IRS) forms and publications to help you compute your New York itemized deductions.
+In addition, we provide links to specific current and prior year Internal Revenue Service (IRS) forms and publications to help you compute your New York itemized deductions.

 For specific information, see: